 The HCD-14 Genesis is intended to provide a glimpse of what the next-generation Genesis sedan might look like.
 Albeit in a more toned down and less futuristic form.
 The bold face of the concept is characterised by the large upright grille and jewel-like LED lights.
 The sleek profile of the car is made even more seamless with the removal of any superfluous details.
 Even the door handles have vanished somewhere into the bodywork.
 And unlike so many modern cars, there aren’t a bunch of largely useless lateral air intakes and outlets to break up the graceful lines.
 Continue reading ‘Hyundai HCD-14 Genesis Concept’ »

-Volkswagen’s big – both literally and figuratively – news at the 2013 Detroit Auto Show is the CrossBlue Concept.
-It’s a 6/7-seat SUV concept vehicle which was designed specifically for the U.S. and Canada.
-If it were to go into production, like VW are hinting, then it would slot in somewhere between the Tiguan and the Touareg.
+Volkswagen’s big – both literally and figuratively – news at the 2013 Detroit Auto Show was the CrossBlue Concept.
+It was a 6/7-seat SUV concept vehicle which was designed specifically for the U.S. and Canada.

 The CrossBlue was designed in Germany under the leadership of Walter de Silva (Head of Design, Volkswagen Group) and Klaus Bischoff (Head of Design, Volkswagen Brand), in close coordination with Volkswagen of America.
 The vehicle is designed to provide the visual impact of an SUV with the spaciousness and flexibility of a minivan.